Thorium/the-elmish-book/chapters/scaling/splitting-programs.md

         renderInputText state.InputText (fun inputTextMsg -> dispatch (InputTextMsg inputTextMsg)) ]
 ```
-These forms can be simplified even further into the format that is most commonly used in Elmish applications that uses the composition operator `>>`
+These forms can be simplified even further into the format that is most commonly used in Elmish applications that use the composition operator `>>`
 ```fsharp {highlight: [11, 22]}
 let render (state: State) (dispatch: Msg -> unit) = match state.CurrentPage with